Dasylum/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A Tic-Tac-Toe game with the use of factory functions and DOM manipulation
+A Tic-Tac-Toe game with the help of factory functions and DOM manipulation